Steve Heiden: Cleveland Browns

-The following season in 2005 was equally as productive for Heiden, who surpassed his previous seasons catch and yardage totals.
+The following season in 2005 was equally as productive for Heiden, who surpassed his previous season's catch and yardage totals.
 He made 43 receptions for 401 yards and three touchdowns.

 In 2006, he made 16 appearances with six starts.
 His numbers for the season were good with 36 receptions for 244 yards and two touchdowns.
 On April 14, 2007, Heiden was signed to a four-year contract extension by the Browns.
-On November 18, 2009 the Browns placed Heiden on injured reserve with an ankle injury after the Monday Night Football game.
+On November 18, 2009, the Browns placed Heiden on injured reserve with an ankle injury after the Monday Night Football game.

 Besides kicker Phil Dawson, Heiden had played for the Browns longer than any other player on the team.

 On March 12, 2010, Heiden was released by the Browns.
 In June 2011 he retired due to neck spurs.
 He did not want to retire, but felt his life was at risk.

 Coaching career

 Arizona Cardinals

 On February 5, 2013, Heiden was hired by the Arizona Cardinals as their assistant special teams and assistant tight ends coach.
 In 2018, he was named assistant offensive line coach.
+In 2019 he became the team's tight ends coach and served in that position until the end of the 2022 season.